Lee Ann Roripaugh

 Lee Ann Roripaugh (born 1965) is an American poet and was the South Dakota poet laureate from 2015 to 2019.
 Lee Ann Roripaugh is the author of five volumes of poetry: tsunami vs. the fukushima 50 (Milkweed Editions, 2019), Dandarians (Milkweed, Editions, 2014), On the Cusp of a Dangerous Year (Southern Illinois University Press, 2009), Year of the Snake (Southern Illinois University Press, 2004), and Beyond Heart Mountain (Penguin, 1999).
 She was named winner of the Association of Asian American Studies Book Award in Poetry/Prose for 2004, and a 1998 winner of the National Poetry Series.

 Early life

 Roripaugh was born in 1965 in Laramie, Wyoming.
 She is the daughter of Robert Roripaugh, poet laureate of Wyoming, and Japanese immigrant, Yoshiko Horikoshi.
 Her parents met while her father was serving in the US army stationed in Japan, he met her mother and they married in 1956.
 Growing up in overwhelmingly white Wyoming, in the same state thousands of Japanese Americans were interned in during World War II, Roripaugh grappled with her own mixed race identity.
 The American West and Japanese culture are visible influences in Roripaugh's work.
-She earned a B.M. in piano performance from Indiana University, as well as an M.M. in music history and an M.F.A. in creative writing.
+She earned a B.M. in piano performance from Indiana University Bloomington, as well as an M.M. in music history and an M.F.A. in creative writing.